coq/coq/doc/sphinx/language/gallina-extensions.rst

 |Coq| library ``Arith`` is named ``Coq.Arith.Mult``.
 The identifier that starts
 the name of a library is called a *library root*.
-All library files of the standard library of |Coq| have the reserved root |Coq| but library file names based on other roots can be obtained by using |Coq| commands (coqc, coqtop, coqdep, …) options ``-Q`` or ``-R`` (see :ref:`command-line-options`).
+All library files of the standard library of |Coq| have the reserved root |Coq| but library filenames based on other roots can be obtained by using |Coq| commands (coqc, coqtop, coqdep, …) options ``-Q`` or ``-R`` (see :ref:`command-line-options`).
 Also, when an interactive |Coq| session starts, a library of root ``Top`` is started, unless option ``-top`` or ``-notop`` is set (see :ref:`command-line-options`).